sonatype/codestyle/Kaos-Frontend-Coding-Standards.md

 * One-off styles should be referenced by ID and do not neeed a styleguide example

 # Selenide Development
-* Typically our page objects contain a root object, in cases where that root selector is known (i.e. #someid) we should use that in subqueries directly
+* Typically our page objects contain a method for to retrieve a root object, in cases where that root selector is known (i.e. #someid) we should use that in subqueries directly
-  * Replace root.$(".someclass") with $("#someid .someclass") to save roundtrips
+  * Replace root().$(".someclass") with $("#someid .someclass") to save roundtrips